 Above all else, Something Ominous represents the blossoming of MOLYBARON’s unique sound and the cementing of their reputation as one of the most idiosyncratic bands around.
 Now that the world has opened back up and seems to be operating within normal parameters again, the band are finally able to launch a full-scale campaign, in pursuit of the hearts and minds of open-minded music lovers everywhere.

-“Like all musicians, we do dream of playing stadiums around the globe, but I can’t say there was ever a masterplan,” Kelly concludes.
-“We’re very aware there's no easy road to success, making a living through music is akin to winning the lottery, so we've kept our expectations firmly grounded.
-But with that said, we do believe in the music and in the right hands, with the right support, it could be taken to a mass audience, but who knows what the future holds.
-So, let’s just say, currently our modest masterplan is… world domination”.
+“Like every musician, we dream of playing stadiums around the globe, but I cannot say we have a masterplan.
+There's no easy road to success, and to make a living through music is akin to winning the lottery, so we've kept our expectations grounded.
+That said, we do believe our music, in the right hands, could be taken to a mass audience.
+We just want to tour as much as possible and to keep creating music.”

 In September 2023, MOLYBARON embarked on a 26 date European tour with SOEN.